zhizhizhizhizhi/tp/docs/UserGuide.md

 #### <a name="clear"></a>3.1.4.
 Clear All Flashcards : `clear`

 Deletes all flashcards from the glossary permanently.
+This can be useful if you want to remove all default flashcards and start from scratch.

 Format: `clear`